Mellon Square

 History and Philanthropy

-The park was created through the philanthropy of the Mellon family, particularly banker Richard King Mellon, as part of efforts to revitalize downtown Pittsburgh and retain major businesses in the area.
+Mellon Square owes its existence to the generosity of the Mellon family, particularly banker Richard King Mellon, who saw it as part of a broader effort to breathe new life into downtown Pittsburgh and keep major businesses from fleeing the area.

 Restoration